GSA/idmanagement.gov/_implement/distribute-fcpca.md

 ### Create, Distribute, and Install an Apple Configuration Profile

-For **macOS and [iOS](#install-fcpca-g2-using-an-apple-configuration-profile-in-ios)** government-furnished devices, you can use Apple configuration profiles (XML files) to distribute and automatically install the FCPCA G2.
+For **macOS and [iOS](#install-fcpca-using-an-apple-configuration-profile-in-ios)** government-furnished devices, you can use Apple configuration profiles (XML files) to distribute and automatically install the FCPCA.

 These steps describe how to create, distribute, and install profiles using Apple’s free _Configurator 2_ application.
 There are also available third-party applications.